HIIT: What is it and what are its benefits?

-High Intensity Interval Training, or HIIT, is an acronym that is quickly becoming a prevailing expression within the world of sports.
-Essentially, this is a training method that consists of performing compound exercises (multi-joint movements that work several muscles or muscle groups at a time), in short sets, at a high intensity level and with short recovery times between sets.
+High-Intensity Interval Training (HIIT) is an acronym that is quickly becoming a prevailing expression within the world of sports.
+Essentially, this is a training method that consists of performing compound exercises (multi-joint movements that work several muscles or muscle groups at a time), in short sets, at a high-intensity level and with short recovery times between sets.

 To get the best possible results, be sure to include both these training methods in your exercise program, to constantly stimulate your muscles, thus promoting evolution.